My lips have lost weight.

 Here I am celebrating day one of liberation with gal pals, Sandi Toksvig, Debbie Tosvig and human rights lawyer, Helena Kennedy.
 I’ve had that tiara welded to my cranium all week.

-One thing for sure, we will never take life for granted again.
+One thing is for sure, we will never take life for granted again.

 So, how have you found your re-entry into the world of fun and frivolity?
 Easy or hard?
 Stimulating or exhausting?
 I’d love to know.